 This is simply a lie.
 Some creditors will even suggest that bankruptcy debt relief cannot make their debts go away.
 This, too, is often times untrue.
 No creditor has the legal authority to stop you from filing for bankruptcy.
 It is your legal right.

-Myth #6: You have to use your entire life savings before qualifying for bankruptcy.
+Myth #6: You have to use up your entire life savings before you can file for bankruptcy.

 Not only is this false, but it is also the most harmful bankruptcy myth ever told.
 Bankruptcy law allows you to keep all of your IRA, 401K, and retirement pension or savings.
 It truly breaks our hearts when we meet honest, hardworking people who have needlessly spent their life savings before visiting us.